-In accordance with the institution's Emergency Operations Plan (EOP), Southeastern will use its emergency procedures and plans for testing emergency notification, response, and evacuation.
-A test is defined as regularly scheduled drills, exercises, and appropriate follow-through activities, designed for assessment and evaluation of emergency plans and capabilities.
+In accordance with the institution's Emergency Operations Plan (EOP), Southeastern will use its emergency procedures and plans for testing emergency notification, response, and

-Southeastern will perform periodic table-top exercises (at least one per year) in order to practice the implementation of the university's emergency operations plan, supplement emergency policies and procedures, and to assess and evaluate emergency plan capabilities.
+Southeastern will perform periodic table-top exercises (at least one per year) in order to practice the implementation of the University's emergency operations plan, supplement emergency policies and procedures, and to assess and evaluate emergency plan capabilities.
 The Director, University Police, in coordination with the Office of the Vice President for Student Affairs and the Office of the President of the University, will be responsible for scheduling and conducting these table-top exercises.
-Local emergency responders from police and fire departments, hospitals, and parish Emergency Operations Center (EOC) will be invited to participate along with university officials during one table-top each year.
+Local emergency responders from police and fire departments, North Oaks Medical Center, and Tangipahoa Parish Emergency Operations Center (EOC) will be invited to participate along with University officials during one table-top each year.
 Exercises can be either announced or unannounced.